matrix-org/matrix-spec-proposals/proposals/2755-lazy-load-rooms.md

     simply shouldn't enable this feature.

-- This feature adds additional complexity to `sync`, which will also need to be encoded into the sync token or otherwise kept track off.
+- This feature adds additional complexity to `sync`, which will also need to be encoded into the sync token or otherwise kept track of.
 This may not be very maintainable.

 ## Alternatives